 - Damaged cheek tissue

 Dr. Adams offers treatment options for preventing teeth from grinding and protecting your teeth and gums.
-Oral sleep appliance therapy is often highly effective for most patients who grind their teeth and have minimal TMJ dysfunction.
-A custom oral appliance that is similar to a sports mouthguard will be designed to comfortably fit your jaw.
+Oral sleep appliance therapy is often highly effective for patients who grind their teeth and have minimal TMJ dysfunction.
+Dr. Adams can design a custom oral appliance similar to a sports mouthguard to fit your jaw comfortably.

 Teeth Grinding FAQs